Certifications / Microsoft

 Wrap Up

-If nothing else is remembered from this article, remember this: Azure Security Center.
+If nothing else is remembered from this article, remember Azure Security Center.
 Live it, learn it, love it.
 All roads (with regards to security) lead right back to the Security Center.
 Large companies benefit the most from Azure Security, but Azure even offers Microsoft for Startups, which gives new companies access to technical resources, free cloud, and even marketing support.

 This article has barely scratched the surface of all the fantastic features in the Azure Security Center.
-However, by now, you may be convinced that it is a great tool and a one-stop-shop for all your cloud security needs.
+However, by now, you may be convinced that it is a great tool and a one-stop shop for all your cloud security needs.
 Learning these best practices can help your company have a cost-effective, easy-to-manage, and secure infrastructure.

 Download